What was this engagement about?

-The BC Wildlife Health Program is again asking for help assessing the effects of winter ticks on the province’s moose population as part of its annual moose winter tick surveillance program.
+The BC Wildlife Health Program again asked for help assessing the effects of winter ticks on the province’s moose population as part of its annual moose winter tick surveillance program.

 The program relies on observations from wildlife professionals, wildlife enthusiasts, and the public to: